torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 * When online fsck wants to examine an AG, it should lock the AG header buffers to quiesce all transaction chains that want to modify that AG.
   If the count is zero, proceed with the checking operation.
-  If it is nonzero, cycle the buffer locks to allow the chain to make forward progress.
+  If it is analnzero, cycle the buffer locks to allow the chain to make forward progress.

 This may lead to online fsck taking a long time to complete, but regular